The Yoga Forest Guest Handbook

 We live, work & play harmoniously with nature, creating inclusive abundance and a safe space for personal transformation and authentic self expression.
 Through intercultural relationships of respect, we weave together local and global visions that inspire positive social and ecological impacts in the world.

-Whether visiting, living, or working at The Yoga Forest, I agree to adhere to these principles and practices while I am a member of the forest community.
+Whether retreating, studying, or working at The Yoga Forest, I agree to adhere to these principles and practices while I am a member of the forest community.

 Striving to display unconditional love in all aspects of life.